FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture/service-databases/social-service-database.md

 # Social Service Database Schema

 ## Overview
-The Social Service manages social interactions, party formation, guild systems, and collaborative learning experiences.
-It enables students to form study groups, join guilds, and participate in collaborative learning activities.
+The Social Service manages social interactions, party formation, and guild systems.
+It is responsible for community features but **no longer manages events or competitions**, which have been migrated to the new Event Service.

 ## Database Tables

 ### Party System

 #### parties
-Study groups and collaborative learning parties
+Study groups and collaborative learning parties.
 ```sql
 CREATE TABLE parties (
     id UUID PRIMARY KEY DEFAULT gen_random_uuid(),